In the 6th Century AD, Bodidharma taught 3 different sets of qigong exercises to the monks at the Shaolin Temple:

 Whether or not the art is exactly what Bodhidharma taught doesn’t really matter.
 What matters is that it is useful.
 And it is.
 Students practicing this art are able to improve upon already amazing results, making Flowing Zen even more powerful medicine than it already was.
 It’s another tool in our already well-stocked tool box.

 Drop me a comment below if you have something to say.
 (Really, it’s that easy.)
 Or if you haven’t already gotten your free ebooks and free lesson, then make sure to grab them here.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.